astronomer/docs/astro/ci-cd.md

 <TabItem value="custom">

-If your Astro project uses a custom Runtime image with additional build-time arguments, you need to define these build arguments using Docker's [`build-push-action`](https://github.com/docker/build-push-action).
+If your Astro project builds an image with additional build-time arguments, you need to define these build arguments using Docker's [`build-push-action`](https://github.com/docker/build-push-action).

 #### Prerequisites

 To complete this setup, you need:

-- An Astro project that builds a custom Runtime image.
+- An Astro project that builds an image with additional build-time arguments.

 #### Setup